Challenges of Generating Structurally Diverse Graphs: Algorithms for diversity optimization

 \subsection{Iterative Graph Generative Modeling (IGGM)}

 In this section, we describe our implementation of the approach based on iterative neural generative modeling for the task of obtaining $N$ structurally diverse graphs.

 We denote the number of generated graphs during each generation step by $K$ and the total number of generated graphs by $L$.
 It is not strictly required but assumed that $L$ is divisible by $K$.
+Another parameter of the algorithm is $R<K$: $R$ graphs are used to train each graph generative model.
+In our experiments, we set $R = 10^3$, $K=10^5$, $L=10^6$.

-To generate the initial set of graphs, we do the following: we generate 10K\footnote{We generate $10\text{K}\ll L$ graphs so that we can dedicate as much computational budget to IGGM itself, not to the initial graph generation.} graphs from ER-mix and then apply the Greedy algorithm on that set, generating $R$ initial graphs, which we denote $S_0$ and start the process.
-In our experiments, we consider $R = 10 \times N = 10 \times 100 = 1000$.
+To obtain the initial set of graphs to train a generative model on, we do the following: we generate a set of $10R$ graphs from ER-mix and then apply the Greedy algorithm on that set, obtaining $R$ initial graphs, which we denote $S_0$ and start the process.

 At each step $t$, we train a generative neural network $g_{\theta_t}$ on the graphs obtained from the previous step $S_{t-1}$; the notation $\theta_t$ represents trainable parameters of the model at step $t$.
 Then, we use $g_{\theta_t}$ as a fixed random graph generator to create $K \gg R$ graphs and apply the Greedy algorithm to choose $R$ diverse graphs that will form the next training input.